Mega Python vs. Gatoroid: Plot

 At the fund-raising event, Nikki shows up at the VIP tent uninvited, threatening to blackmail Terry with a disc containing footage of her feeding the alligators.
 This leads to a fight between the two women that destroys the party.
-Meanwhile, as Nikki and Terry continue their fight in a swamp, the reptiles crash the event, devouring guest of honor Micky Dolenz and several other partygoers.
+Meanwhile, as Nikki and Terry continue their fight in a swamp, the reptiles crash the event, devouring the guest of honor Micky Dolenz and several other partygoers.
 However, Terry's friend Barbara Fine manages to survive and escape.
 Realizing that they will have to work together to stop this threat, Nikki and Terry, along with Angie and Diego, drive to Miami to get help and prevent the reptiles from invading the city, but are too late and Angie is devoured by a python as they flee from the city.
 Nikki comes up with a plan to save Florida; she plants explosives in the quarry while Terry and Diego fly over Miami in a crop duster and spray pheromones they acquired from Nikki's office, luring the reptiles to them.
 However, when their plane crashes on a highway after being hit by a python, Terry takes the remaining bottles of pheromones and drives an abandoned car to lure the reptiles away from the Turkey Point Nuclear Power Plant.
 Back in the cave, Nikki finds herself surrounded by an alligator and hundreds of hatchlings.
 Terry rescues her by driving her car with a lit container of gasoline toward the alligator.
 Surrounded by the remaining reptiles around the quarry, the two women lock themselves inside a supply shed, where Nikki admits to Terry that she released the snakes into the Everglades, to Terry's disgust.
 Diego arrives in a rescue helicopter and picks up Nikki, but is too late to save Terry, who is caught by an alligator and devoured, with Nikki and Diego helpless to save her.
 Nikki blows up the quarry, killing all of the reptiles in sight, but the explosion rocks the helicopter, throwing her off as she falls into a swamp.
-The helicopter circles back for Nikki while pieces of pythons and alligators rain around her, and she is eaten by a python head that is still alive (as snake heads can survive for up to an hour).
+The helicopter circles back for Nikki while pieces of pythons and alligators rain around her, and she is bisected by a python head that is still alive (as snakeheads can survive for up to an hour).

 One year after the incident, Diego cuts a ribbon to inaugurate the O’Hara-Riley Estuary, named in memory of Terry and Nikki.